najeebaarshad/ShopEase_E-commerce_Website/README.md

 ✔ Static **shopping cart page UI**
 ✔ Login & signup page mockups
 ✔ Admin panel prototype layout
-✔ Clean and responsive design using CSS — easy to extend
+✔ Clean and responsive design using CSS

-> 📌 Note: This is currently a **static front-end project**.
+> 📌 Note: This is currently a **static frontend project**.
 It does not include backend logic, database integration, or payment processing.

 ---